- When will I be contacted by the Competition?

 - How is my mark calculated?

 In the First Round, each participant is heard by two adjudicators.
 Each adjudicator gives an individual mark for each piece.
 The average given by each judge is transferred to 50, to give a final score out of 100.
+When there is a specialist judge, his mark will be transferred to 60, and the other judge’s mark to 40.
 Candidates must receive an average mark of at least 80% to proceed to the Provincial Final.

 In the Provincial Final, each participant is heard by three adjudicators.
 Each adjudicator gives an individual mark for each piece.
 The average given by each judge is transferred to 33.3, to give a final score out of 100.
+When there is a specialist judge, his mark will be transferred to 46, and the other two judges’ marks to 27.
+When there are two specialist judges, their marks will be transferred to 36.5 each, and the other judge’s mark to 27.
 Candidates must receive an average mark of at least 85% to proceed to the National Final.

 At the National Final, each participant is heard by five adjudicators.
 The average mark given by each judge counts for 20% of the final mark.